x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/disable-common-pin-patterns.md

 ---
-title: "Disable common PIN patterns for voice mail" ms.author: tonysmit
+localization_priority: Normal
+description: You can enable or disable common Unified Messaging (UM) PIN patterns for Outlook Voice Access users.
+If you enable or disable the common PIN patterns setting on a UM mailbox policy, the setting will apply to all UM-enabled users associated with the UM mailbox policy.
+By default, UM-enabled users can't use common patterns when they create a PIN. ms.topic: article
 author: tonysmit
+ms.author: tonysmit
+ms.assetid: eecc40ae-fac7-41e4-a1e1-16330f4462a3
+ms.date: 11/17/2014
+title: Disable common PIN patterns for voice mail ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
 manager: scotv
-ms.date: 11/17/2014
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: eecc40ae-fac7-41e4-a1e1-16330f4462a3
-description: "You can enable or disable common Unified Messaging (UM) PIN patterns for Outlook Voice Access users.
-If you enable or disable the common PIN patterns setting on a UM mailbox policy, the setting will apply to all UM-enabled users associated with the UM mailbox policy.
-By default, UM-enabled users can't use common patterns when they create a PIN."

 ---

 # Disable common PIN patterns for voice mail